quxiaofeng/lps/lps.md

 A line-scan sensor is a kind of image sensor with a very simple structure ([Fischer2003][Fischer2003], [Watanabe2006][Watanabe2006], [Marino2007][Marino2007], [Luna2010][Luna2010], [Chang2012][Chang2012]).
 The photodiodes are simply arranged in a linear array or a single line.
 Applications using line-scan sensors are designed with either the camera or object moving in a vertical direction.
 They are used in applications in which the object motion is under rigid control, for example, document scanning.
 They can be made by CCD or CMOS technology.

 Instead of a traditional line-scan CCD or CMOS sensor chip, a new and highly integrated CMOS line-scan sensor module -- CIS is designed for the proposed system.
 This CMOS line-scan sensor module is an integrated module that includes LED lights, micro lenses, and several CMOS line-scan sensors.
 These parts are integrated into one package, and all the control signals are pinned out through one common connector.
 This module is produced in a professional factory, who assures its quality by calibrating the lens, the sensor chip, and the LED lights according to our requirements.
-The major features are listed in Tabletable_chars.
+The major features are listed in [Table II](#table_chars).
 This sensor is 183 mm long to enable capture of the whole hand.
 The vertical length of the captured area is the same as the horizontal length of the captured area, which is also 183 mm.
 The average hand length is 189 mm for a male and 172 mm for a female ([Theaveragebody2012][Theaveragebody2012]).
 The palm is typically shorter than the hand.
 The average hand width, which is also the width of the palm, is 84 mm for male and 74 mm for female ([Theaveragebody2012][Theaveragebody2012]).
 The area that the sensor captures is sufficiently larger than both masculine and feminine palms.
 It also covers parts of the fingers and the wrist.

 The resolution of this CIS sensor is 100 dpi, and can be configured to 200 dpi and 50 dpi.
 The resolution of the sensor determines the horizontal resolution of the captured image.
 The optimal resolution is 100 dpi according to studies of the physical resolution of palmprint features by [Shu and Zhang][Shu1998], [Zhang et al.][Zhang1999], [Zhang and Shu][Zhang2003a], and [Wong et al.][Wong2005].